frabjous/knap/README.md

 You can then invoke it with control-click in qpdfview.

-If you don't want to use auto-refresh, then use the same command as the launch command for refreshing; you will however probably need to set your window manager to prevent qpdfview from stealing focus while you're typing.
+If you don’t want to use auto-refresh, then use the same command as the launch command for refreshing; you will however probably need to set your window manager to prevent qpdfview from stealing focus while you’re typing.
 (How to do this and whether it can be done will depend on your window manager.)

 ### Zathura